prantlf/karma-sourcemap-loader/README.md

 * Allow changing `sourceRoot` in source maps
 * Allow adapting the source map files alone, if served separately by the Karma web server
 * Allow failing the test run in case of invalid and missing source maps
+* Allow loading the source maps for files without `sourceMapingURL`
 * Fix handling of raw (URI-encoded) source maps - trim the leading `,` before parsing the content
 * Introduce unit tests for the existing functionality